jasmine/jasmine/.github/CONTRIBUTING.md

 ...should get you to the point that `bundle` can install everything.

-To install the Node dependencies, you will need Node.js, Npm, and [Grunt](http://gruntjs.com/), the [grunt-cli](https://github.com/gruntjs/grunt-cli) and ensure that `grunt` is on your path.
+To install the Node dependencies you will need Node.js and Npm, all other dependencies are installed locally to the project.

-    $ npm install --local
+    $ npm install

 ...will install all of the node modules locally.
 Now run

-    $ grunt
+    $ npm run lint

 ...if you see that JSHint runs, your system is ready.